 Here is Chesapeake Energy again arguing to regulators that they should be exempted from new rules requiring companies to put up real money as collateral to back their derivatives bets.
 Instead, they argue that they should be allowed to put up mortgages on unproven oil and natural gas fields as derivatives collateral.
 This would tie their derivatives bets on future energy costs directly to the other great risk the company faces, namely whether the energy fields they have purchased will pay off.
 The value of those fields is yet another issue being questioned by the press.

 Chesapeake is apparently overextended along many dimensions and derivatives are just one aspect of this.
 But the new derivatives rules under Dodd-Frank would help ensure that at least derivatives risk management is done properly and transparently at energy companies.
+Energy companies need to be upfront with their customers on all levels no matter the services, from fixed energy rates to prepaid lights services.
 That can help protect the company’s stockholders and the broader financial market from the fallout from reckless speculation.
 And the Chesapeake example definitely shows that regulators shouldn’t buy the argument that end user companies never speculate.